The New School

 Other Features:

 The Creative Writing program hosts one of New York City’s preeminent reading series, featuring forums with a diverse lineup of emerging and established writers.
-Program partners include the National Book Foundation, PEN America, the National Book Critics Circle, The Best American Poetry, The Story Prize, Cave Canem, Kundiman, The Center for Fiction, and the Poetry Society of America.
-Students also have access to peer and alumni get-togethers, reading series and publications, and events with publishing professionals and literary organizations.
+Program partners include PEN America, the National Book Critics Circle, Cave Canem, Kundiman, the Center for Fiction, and the Poetry Society of America.
+Students also have access to peer and alumni gatherings, literary journals and publications, and events with publishing professionals and literary organizations.
+Embedded in New York City’s literary and publishing culture, the program emphasizes multidisciplinary collaboration, multimedia storytelling, professional development, and rigorous craft study.

-The Master of Fine Arts degree in Creative Writing is awarded for the successful completion of 36 credits in one of the following concentrations: Fiction, Nonfiction, Poetry, Arts Writing, or Writing for Children and Young Adults.
+The Master of Fine Arts degree in Creative Writing is awarded for the successful completion of 36 credits in one of five concentrations, with the option to pursue a dual concentration.
+Workshops and seminars are led by internationally recognized faculty actively engaged in contemporary literary communities, with coursework designed to help students develop individual voices while experimenting across forms and genres.
 Popular graduate minors include Impact Entrepreneurship and Transmedia and Digital Storytelling.
-WriteOn NYC!, a New School-funded fellowship program, provides MFA students with high-quality teaching experience in area middle schools and high schools.
-Students may also enroll in campus-wide course electives on subjects such as teaching preparation, languages, and media practice.
+Students may also enroll in campus-wide electives in areas such as teaching preparation, languages, publishing, and media practice.

 Graduates: